Parts List or BOM?

 Due to the wide spread of AutoCAD into the mechanical/industrial industry many took on this term.

 What is even funnier is that many of the mechanical 3D MCAD companies took on the misnomer “BOM”.
 I just chuckled knowing they never thought it through.
 Why?
 That was the beginning of a "new" process now being run by those with very little applicable knowledge of the mechanical/industrial industry and took Autodesk's lead.

-We are far passed the point where it would matter, so BOM's Away!
+We are far passed the point where engineering reigns, so BOM's Away!

 Another complete misnomer is the popular 3D CAD